williamouyang/okta.github.io/docs/api/rest/tokens.md

 ### POST /tokens

 Create a token.
-This endpoint does not require any token-based authentication to access.
+This API does not require any token-based authentication to access.

 #### Request